June 9, 2025

 • Non-business-related travel expenses

-• Travel expenses for non-business associates (like family members)
+• Travel expenses for non-business associates (such as family members)

 • Mileage on a personal vehicle for non-business activities